 3. Stay hydrated

 The human body is composed of seventy percent of water.
 Water is a lifeline not only for fish but for us as well.
 Water helps our joints to stay lubricated; it refreshes our skin and provides a cushion to the brain, spinal cord, and other sensitive tissues of our body.
 One of the most crucial roles of water is to maintain our body temperature.
 People who have less water intake are often less tolerant of heat strain.
+It can be a struggle to drink enough water to stay sufficiently hydrated, leading many to turn to IV fluids for dehydration.
+Hydration IV therapy not only delivers fluids to the body, but also helps replenish electrolytes, ensuring your body is properly hydrated throughout hot summer months.

 4. Enough sleep